"Trust yourself. You know more than you think you do."

 - Slow down and get quiet.

-- Pay attention to subtle signals in your body.
+- Pay attention to subtle signals in our body.

-- Notice what arises before you start thinking about it.
+- Notice what arises before we start thinking about it.

 Develop accuracy through feedback: